 Summer Art for Pre-College StudentsLearn new skills and begin thinking and working like an artist while creating and strengthening your portfolio.
 Students in Skidmore's Pre-College Program who choose to take one or two art courses have the opportunity to participate in the summer studio art programming, which features Skidmore's state of the art studio facilities, visiting artists, critiques with faculty, special panel discussions, museum visits, and culminates in a student exhibition open to the public, family, and friends.

-In addition to foundation level college courses such as Visual Concepts, Digital Foundations and Introduction to Painting, we also offer one-of-a-kind workshops open to Pre-College students including Beginning Photography, Image+Process=Book, Fiber Arts and The Drawing Project.
+In addition to foundation level college courses such as Visual Concepts and Introduction to Painting, we also offer one-of-a-kind workshops open to Pre-College students including Printmaking: From Scratch, Collage, and 100 Views of Summer.

 We are very excited that our Summer Studio Art Programs' Visiting Artist will be Borinquen Gallo.

 Borinquen Gallo is an artist and educator born in Rome, Italy who lives and works in New York City.
 She earned a BFA from the Cooper Union for The Advancement of Science and Art, and an MFA in Painting from Hunter College.
 She is currently Assistant Professor of Art and Design Education at Pratt Institute and Sculpture Instructor at the National Academy School and Museum.
 Recent awards include The Cooper Union Artist Residency and Exhibition (2010), The Marion Netter Fellowship (2010) and the Doris Liebowitz Art Educator Award (2009).

 To learn more about Borenquin Gallo visit her website.

 Skidmore Summer Studio Art Program will also offer a special non-credit Workshop Session ll: